Packages & Templates

 "one folder down" into the given folder.

-Each package in the path must be seperated by a dash.
+Each package in the path must be separated by a dash.

 This can be useful when distributing or moving packages.
 Instead of rewriting every package path to match the current location, relative paths will still work.